Your team can function better.

 Finally, we can start looking at role-person fit.
 If we give more of the tasks they relish to people, the results simply have to be better.
 If we have to occasionally ask someone to do something that doesn't fit them so well, at least we can be aware of this and acknowledge it... and keep it short.

-We use a tool called the "Belbin Team Roles" in a number of ways.
+I use a tool called the "Belbin Team Roles" in a number of ways.
 Firstly, to support existing teams in their work.
-Secondly, we advise team leaders when they are putting anew team together.
-Finally, we make sure that each team member has a good feeling for the jobs (s)he likes to do, and those the fellow team-members prefer.
+Secondly, I advise team leaders when they are putting a new team together.
+Finally, I make sure that each team member has a good feeling for the jobs (s)he likes to do, and those the fellow team-members prefer.

 Find out more about what Imaginivity can do for you and your team.